rba1aji/dummy-github-events/README.md

 # github-events-tracker
-This is an assignment for internship at TechStax
+This is an assignment for internship at TechStax as